aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/notebooks/querybuilder-template.md

 +++

 Previously we have used `verdi graph generate` on the command-line, to generate a graph of the data provenance.
-To do this, AiiDA actually uses some of the queries which you have learn't about above.
+To do this, AiiDA actually uses some of the queries which you have learned about above.
 We can also visualise sections of the provenance in a more customisable way, using the `Graph` class.

-For example, lets query for a calculation, then use methods of the `Graph` class to visualise the inputs and outputs of this calculation:
+For example, let's query for a calculation, then use methods of the `Graph` class to visualise the inputs and outputs of this calculation:

 ```{code-cell} ipython3
 qb = QueryBuilder()